 Why It Works: Customers desire to see the relevance of a site’s content before making a purchase or joining.

 38. Ramit Sethi

 Ramit Sethi, the author of the popular book I Will Teach You To Be Rich, has become a trusted thought leader in the personal finance niche.
-The headline used on his website, “Ramit’s best advice, straight to your inbox,” is an excellent way to reinforce the value of signing up for the email newsletter.
+The headline used on his website, “Do you know your earning potential?” is an excellent way to reinforce the value of taking his custom quiz.
 This is the primary call to action on this page and an excellent way to accomplish this through quality copywriting.

 Why It Works: Start your pages or ads by telling the customer why they should read further.

 AirBnB is one of the most popular platforms for booking vacation rentals and unique places to stay.
 Their Twitter feed has a witty and conversational tone that helps followers connect with their brand messaging.
 This post introduces a new feature of the site and does an excellent job of combining effective copy with relevant images.

 Why It Works: Twitter users must make each word or phrase really count on the platform.